 The second obvious option is Facebook groups and uses the power of the social network to get exposure and receive a massive number of useful comments, to analyze the initial public reaction.
 Do they fancy having a product you plan to offer?
 Running a poll on Twitter can be good too, provided you have a relatively big audience to reach.

 - Find the platform with your target audience.
 Reddit, Quora, Facebook, Twitter, Instagram or a combination of those.

-- Showcase the concept (from idea description to sketches, etc).
+- Showcase the concept (from idea description to sketches, etc.).

-- Receive & analyse feedback
+- Receive & analyze feedback

 - Follow up every user who liked the idea (provided you didn’t have all negative feedback).

 - Find those who are particularly interested in your product and pitch them a sign-up/pre-order page, promising early access to your product once it launches.

 - Conversion: you take pre-orders and watch your revenue.